BenoitCou/Tender-Synth/README.md

 # Tender-Synth

-**Tender-Synth** is a Streamlit application that helps French restoration company work faster on public tenders.
+**Tender-Synth** is a Streamlit application that helps companies work faster on public tenders.

+Originally developed for a French heritage restoration company, this project can be easily adapted to other sectors.

 - **Upload** any mix of PDF, Word (.docx) or Excel (.xls/.xlsx) documents
   (CCTP, lot list, drawings, price schedules, …)